 This is what I’ll be discussing further in this article and give you examples of but before I do, there’s 3 parts to this post:

-Part 1: Don’t worry so much about what to sell.
-Worry about the niche.
+1) Don’t worry so much about what to sell on the site.
+Worry about the site’s niche topic.

 Many people tend to neglect the whole thing about niches and go into figuring out the selling part.
 And that’s why they get lost.
 Without identifying a niche, they can’t really pin point the right products to sell.